cinnamonwolfy/pl32lib-ng/docs/pl32-token/pltokenize.rst

 .. code-block:: c

     /* pl32-token.h declaration */
-    string_t plStrtok(string_t string, string_t delimiter, string_t* leftoverStr, plmt_t* mt);
+    string_t plTokenize(string_t string, string_t* leftoverStr, plmt_t* mt);

 Explanation
 -----------

-``plStrtok`` is an implementation of Standard C library function ``strtok`` that returns memory-allocated strings instead of pointers to an internal string buffer.
-This prevents common memory bugs caused by Standard C ``strtok`` (these are usually caused by developers not knowing that ``strtok`` has an internal buffer that it rewrites every single call, and that this buffer is the one being returned)
+``plTokenize`` is a tokenizer designed to mimic the tokenization of a shell interpreter or a TOML parser.
+It supports basic and literal strings and just normal tokens separated by spaces.
+It uses |plStrtok|_ internally, and thus generates tokens in a similar way to it.
+This is the most used part of pl32lib-ng in my other projects (plinterpretlib, plml-parselib)

 Usage Example
 -------------